Chapter 7: Fells Point

 “Sit,” she said.

 Maren sat in the molded plastic chair beside the bed and did not look at the chart.
 Did not pull out a notebook.
 Did not ask a question.
-She sat, and she waited, because the body decides when the body is ready, and eleven years had taught her that the mouth follows.
+She waited.

 Leticia talked.
 Not all at once.
 In pieces, the way survivors always do — the middle first, then the end, then the beginning, never linear because trauma doesn’t store itself in order.
 The smoke that woke her.
 Miguel screaming in his crib.
 The hallway already gone.
 Mrs. Rowland’s door and the sound behind it that Leticia could not stop for because the child was twenty-six pounds on her chest and the ceiling was falling and her feet — her feet—